securitybunker/databunker/API.md

 user ip, mobile device info, user agent, etc...

 You can send the data as JSON POST or as regular POST parameters when working with this API.

+Additional parameter is **expiration** that specifies TTL for this session record.

 ## Get user session record
 ### `GET /v1/session/session/:session`